progresso-group/react-giphy-picker/README.md

 ### `scrollComponent`
 A `React.Component` that should be used for scrolling.
 If not provided, a default `<div />` with `overflow-y: auto` is used.

-## Styles
-Uses styled-components 💅 for the base styling.

 ## Development
     yarn
     yarn dev